For any inquiries related to dive courses and classes, call +639178797326 or email email@example.com

 The Instructor Development Course (IDC) is made up of two parts – the Assistant Instructor (AI) course and the Open Water Scuba Instructor (OWSI) program.
 Most dive professionals complete the entire IDC and go on to attend an Instructor Examination (IE), which is the final step to earn a PADI Instructor certification.

 Successfully completing just the AI course results in a PADI Assistant Instructor qualification.
 When an AI is ready to progress, attending an OWSI program allows entry into an IE to earn a full PADI Instructor rating.

 Dive professionals who hold an instructor rating with another diver training organization may be eligible to enroll directly in the OWSI program.
 This recognizes prior instructor training and provides a path to become a PADI Instructor.

 After successfully completing the PADI Instructor Development Course (IDC), you can now participate in the PADI Instruction Examination (IE) in Puerto Galera or Anilao or any IE location of choice (your course director will discuss this with you).
 The PADI Instructor Examination (IE) is a two-day evaluative program that tests an instructor candidate’s teaching ability, dive theory knowledge, skill level, understanding of the PADI System, and attitude and professionalism.
 PADI IEs are standardized and conducted by specially trained PADI Instructor Examiners.
 The IE location, testing environment and examination sessions are organized to be as objective as possible to fairly and consistently evaluate a candidate’s abilities.
 Only those who meet the IE performance requirements earn the respected PADI Open Water Scuba Instructor rating.

-- To have at least 60 logged dives upon IDC enrolment and 100 dives to attend an IE
+- A copy of your logbook (or screenshot of your dive computer) that shows at least 60 logged dives upon IDC enrolment (and 100 dives to attend an IE)

 - A medical statement signed by a physician within the last 12 months.